fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/basic_structure/assignments.md

 std::cout << x; // prints "10", no doubt
 ```

 This is normal and works as expected.
+Language defines that assignments are made from right to left so the right side expression is eavluated first before it's saved in `x`.